 This project isn't intended to be painful, and you have many resources to help you.
 Make sure you've read this handout and really understand what we mean when we say that UDP is your virtual network's link layer.
-The mailing list (cs168@cs.brown.edu) is always a good place to get help on general topics, and the TAs will, of course, be holding TA hours.
+Piazza is always a good place to get help on general topics, and the TAs will, of course, be holding TA hours.